Difference Between Thanksgiving and Christmas

 Main Differences Between Thanksgiving and Christmas

 7. Christmas is for sitting by the fire, drinking eggnog and eating homemade cookies.
-It is considered as the cosiest holiday season.
+It is considered the cosiest holiday season.
 Thanksgiving is about sharing a meal and blessings with your family and friends.
 It is the time for bonding.

 Difference Between Thanksgiving and Christmas